DiogoRibeiro7/diogoribeiro7/README.md

 [![GitHub Streak](https://streak-stats.demolab.com?user=DiogoRibeiro7&theme=highcontrast&hide_border=true)](https://git.io/streak-stats)

-I'm a seasoned Data Scientist with over a decade of experience in the field, hailing from the picturesque country of Portugal.
-My journey through the realms of pure and applied mathematics has been a source of fascination and inspiration throughout my career.
+I'm a veteran Data Scientist with over two decades of experience, hailing from the picturesque country of Portugal.
+My journey through computer science, economy, management, medicine, natural sciences, engineering, pure mathematics and applied mathematics has been a continuous source of fascination and inspiration.
 Welcome to my GitHub profile!

-- I've delved into the intricate domains of supply chain, logistics, sustainability, finance and health where data-driven decision-making plays a pivotal role in optimizing operations and promoting environmental responsibility.
+I've delved into the intricate domains of supply chain, logistics, sustainability, finance, and health, where data-driven decision-making optimizes operations and promotes environmental responsibility.

-- 🔭 In the realm of research, I'm deeply immersed in exploring the application of machine learning and statistics in the domain of health.
-My work involves harnessing the power of data to make advancements in healthcare solutions and outcomes.
+🔭 In research, I'm deeply immersed in applying machine learning and statistics to health.
+My work harnesses data to advance healthcare solutions and outcomes.

-- 🔭 Additionally, my research extends to the realm of mathematics, particularly focusing on differential equations and partial differential equations.
-These mathematical tools find applications in diverse fields such as epidemiology, economics, and sociology, where they help unravel complex phenomena.
+🔭 My research also extends to mathematics, focusing on differential equations and partial differential equations.
+These tools apply to diverse fields such as epidemiology, economics, and sociology, helping unravel complex phenomena.

-- 🔭 I'm also passionate about graph theory and its applications in social networks, where I uncover patterns and connections that provide valuable insights into human interactions.
+🔭 I'm passionate about graph theory and its applications in social networks, where I uncover patterns and connections that provide valuable insights into human interactions.

+📈 Beyond these areas, I'm intrigued by the potential of big data analytics in marketing, where customer behaviors and preferences can be decoded to enhance business strategies.

+📊 I'm also fascinated by the emerging field of quantum computing and its potential to revolutionize problem-solving in cryptography and optimization.

+📐 My research in statistics and probability involves developing models that accurately predict outcomes and assess risks.
+These models are crucial in fields like finance, insurance, and public policy, where they inform decision-making and strategy.

+🌍 Sustainability is another key interest, particularly in developing algorithms that promote renewable energy use and reduce carbon footprints.

+Thank you for visiting my profile, and I look forward to connecting and collaborating!

 🔗 &nbsp;**Connect with me**